markfinger/python-react/README.md

 Installation
 ------------

-**Note** that django-react is currently under active development and the latest stable version from PyPI is functional but far, far slower.
+**Note**: django-react is currently under active development and the latest stable version from PyPI is functional but far, far slower.
 In practice, you are recommended to use a recent version from master branch. django-react depends on django-node, which is in a similar position of active development, so you